Join America’s Largest Youth Development Organization

 - Note that the Health Form does not have to be filled out right away when you enroll, and can be skipped.
 However, this will need to be updated for members when they attend trips or camps.

 - IMPORTANT!
 If you are enrolling between March 1 and September 1, you will not be able to add projects and submit your enrollment without staff assistance.
 Please complete the enrollment process for each youth through the Participation screen and then contact the UW-Extension office at 715-261-1230 with a list of the projects the youth would like to add.

 Once you are an enrolled 4-Her and begin attending club meetings, you will be able to explore your projects with the help of club and county project leaders and the 4-H project literature.
-Keep up to date on the opportunities available to Marathon County and Wisconsin 4-Hers with the 4-H Calendar and the latest Marathon County Family Focus newsletter, released bi-monthly.
+Keep up to date on the opportunities available to Marathon County and Wisconsin 4-Hers with the 4-H Calendar.
 With summer camps, animal shows, winter parties, speaking contests, fundraisers, L.E.A.D.S. meetings, programs, banquets, and more, there is always something fun to do and something new to learn in Marathon County 4-H!

 - Ask your club leader about how they order project literature; members can receive literature for up to 5 projects each year, and should only order for the project and grade level in which they are enrolled.

 - Scholarships for trips, camps, and other events are available to 4-Hers through the Marathon County 4-H Leaders Federation and many other organizations.

 Show off your skills!

 Marathon County 4-H youth are encouraged to showcase their skills through judging events, available at the Wisconsin Valley Fair.
 Most judging will happen during the week of the fair, however there are some departments that utilize pre-judging events.
 (Cloverbuds do not enter competitive exhibits in the county fair, but showcase their exhibits to judges for participation ribbons).